-FTA / APSA sought prescriptive detail as to whether this is a measure to offset a further reduction in quayside rates to DPWA commercial client shipping lines and / or necessitated by other specific operational factors.
+On each occasion when DP World, Victorian International Container Terminal (VICT) and Patrick have announced TAC increases, prescriptive detail has been sought as to whether increases are a measure to offset a further a reduction in quayside rates to the stevedore's commercial client shipping lines and / or necessitated by other specific operational factors.

-In the absence of any commercial ability to influence the quantum of the TAC (being a 'take it or leave it' proposition as referenced by the ACCC) and in line with the intent of the VPPM, FTA / APSA requested a further detailed explanation for the increase including disclosure, supporting information and data justifying the full cost structure of the total fee to be applied effective 1 May 2021.
+In the absence of any commercial ability to influence the quantum of the TAC (being a 'take it or leave it' proposition as referenced by the ACCC) and in line with the intent of the VPPM, FTA / APSA also requested a further detailed explanation for the increases including disclosure, supporting information and data justifying the full cost structure of the total fees.

-While a constructive meeting was subsequently held with DPWA executive, follow up correspondence did not provide the specific data requested, instead provided a general commentary with a broad reference to activities and capital expenses.
+While constructive meetings were subsequently held with stevedore executives, follow up correspondence did not provide the specific data requested, instead provided a general commentary with a broad reference to activities and capital expenses.